wrs225/Caravel-Vector-Coprocessor-AI/README.md

 ## Register Mapping

-As stated above, the addresses of the memory mapped registers are as follows:
+As stated above, the addresses of the memory-mapped registers are as follows:
 ```
 #define INSTRUCTION_ADDRESS 0x30000000
 #define VREG_0  0x30000004